willnorris/imageproxy/README.md

     imageproxy -scaleUp true

+By default, width and heigh between 0 and 1 are considered as scale factor whereas those greater than 1 considered as absolute size in pixel.

+If you want to be able to scale up by factor (instead of by specifying an absolute size in pixel) you can use the option z.
+Here are some example :

+    http://localhost:8080/2,z/images/codercat.jpg => scale up by a factor of 2 (keeping proportions) http://localhost:8080/2x1.5,z/images/codercat.jpg => scale up by different resize factor

 ### WebP and TIFF support ###

 Imageproxy can proxy remote webp images, but they will be served in either jpeg